New recipes and updates

 METHOD

-2. Spoon the crème fraiche to a small bowl and stir all the spices into it.
+3. Spoon the crème fraiche to a small bowl and stir in the saffron, chilli powder, turmeric, coriander (or curry powder instead of the three) and ginger.

-3. Quarter the white parts of the spring onions and chop the green parts.
-Finely chop the chilli, seeds and all, and finely chop the garlic.
+4. Chop the white parts of the spring onions roughly and the green parts finely.
+Finely chop the chilli, seeds and all, peel and finely chop the garlic.

-6. Turn the heat off when they start to open up and stir well to coat the mussels in the sauce.
-Serve with crusty bread or fries.
+7. Turn the heat off when they start to open up and stir well to coat the mussels in the sauce.
+Sprinkle with the chopped green parts of onions and serve with crusty bread or fries.

 NEW recipe finder